|

 Are you a dealer?

-I am not -- but I do buy, sell, and trade as most
+I am a professional numismatist.
+I do buy, sell, and trade as

 If I could only